Focus and Scope of the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 In line with the Budapest Initiative for Open Access, Íkala upholds the belief that scientific and academic knowledge should be made available to the public.
-In line with this principle, Íkala supports the NO APC’s (No Article Processing Charges) policy which gives free access to its scholarly research publications.
-This is is a good editorial practice also promoted by organizations such as DOAJ for scientific journals.
+In line with this principle, Íkala supports the NO APC’s (No Article Processing Charges) policy which gives free access to its scholarly research publications and supports the acceptance of articles based only on their academic merit.
+Besides, in accordance with good editorial practices promoted by organizations such as DOAJ, Íkala does not charge for article evaluation, copyediting, layout, publication or any of the other steps necessary for the articles to be published and to reach their audience.

 Íkala is in the process of implementing an early publication option.
 This means that the manuscripts could be available before publication with their DOI, but without final pagination.
 Authors whose manuscripts qualify for this option will be contacted by the editorial assistant.